Tennessee, TN

 Tennessee Promise Scholarship #

-High school seniors in Tennessee may apply for the Tennessee Promise scholarship, which will provide two years of free tuition attendance at any community or technical college in Tennessee.
+High school seniors in Tennessee may apply for the Tennessee Promise Scholarship, which will provide two years of free tuition attendance at any of Tennessee's 13 community colleges and 27 colleges of applied technology.

-Tennessee Promise is a last-dollar scholarship, meaning it will cover the cost of tuition and mandatory fees not met by Pell, HOPE or the Tennessee Student Assistance Award.
+Tennessee Promise is a last-dollar scholarship, meaning it will cover the cost of tuition and mandatory fees once all other aid, with the exception of federal loans and work-study, has been applied.

 Share this article